 Data set previews

 Data Refinery provides support for large data sets, which can be time-consuming and unwieldy to refine.
 To enable you to work quickly and efficiently, it operates on a subset of rows in the data set while you interactively refine the data.
-When you run the Data Refinery flow, it operates on the entire data set.
+When you run a job for the Data Refinery flow, it operates on the entire data set.

-Data Refinery flows and steps
+Data Refinery steps

 As you apply operations to a data set, Data Refinery keeps track of them and builds a Data Refinery flow.
 For each operation that you apply, Data Refinery adds a step in the Steps tab.